Recently Published

 Fielding Dates for the Arab Barometer Wave VI Survey

 This visualization showcases the fielding dates for the Arab Barometer Wave VI survey across several MENA region countries.
 Each country has three sets of fielding dates, represented by segments on the timeline.
 The start of each segment is marked with a black dot, while the end is marked with an orange dot.
 This visual representation helps us understand the chronological progression of the surveys across different countries.
-Note: Iraq did not participate in the first two parts of the survey, and hence, only appears in the third part on the timeline plot.

 Media Mentions of UGTT: Seasonal and Trend decomposition using Loess